Keeping worship going while social distancing

 Every Sunday we will be hosting two services online for you.
 The 9.30am service is a traditional service with hymns for you to sing along to, so please warm up your vocal chords!
-The 11am service will be in a contemporary style with songs led by one of our worship leaders and a time of prayer.
+The 11am service is a contemporary style with songs led by one of our worship leaders and a time of prayer.

 All services are available to view after the event in case you cannot see them at the advertised times.
 You can find them and previous services on our sermon talks page.